-- Getting Some Extra Cash: Chase Sapphire Preferred Card – Charging $4,000 to this card in the first three months will get you a 40,000-point initial rewards bonus, redeemable for $500 in travel accommodations (when redeemed through Chase Ultimate Rewards) or a $400 statement credit.
+- Getting Some Extra Cash: Chase Sapphire Preferred Card Charging $4,000 to this card in the first three months will get you a 50,000-point initial rewards bonus, redeemable for $625 in travel accommodations (when redeemed through Chase Ultimate Rewards) or a $500 statement credit.
 That means you can use it to either effectively subsidize what you spend now or better afford a promised present down the line.

 - Scoring a Free Trip: Barclaycard Arrival Plus Card – Spending at least $3,000 in the first three months that you have this card will get you 40,000 bonus miles, which you can redeem for $400 in travel expenses.
 You also get a 10% mileage discount when you redeem for travel statement credits, which gives this card a slight edge over the Venture Card from Capital One’s similar rewards structure.
 Ultimately, this Barclaycard is a great way to make up for a lackluster Valentine’s Day with a nice weekend getaway!
 There is no annual fee for the first year ($89 thereafter).

-- Saving Everyday: Citi Double Cash — You get 2% cash back on all purchases made; 1% on purchases made and another 1% when you pay off your balance and it has no annual fee (up to By using this card to save a little bit every day, you’ll be able to afford that family vacation or V-Day present you’ve had your eye on for a while now.
+- Saving Everyday: Citi Double Cash — This card will give you 1% cash back on all purchases, plus another 1% when you pay your corresponding monthly bill, and it doesn’t charge an annual fee.
+By using this card to save a little bit every day, especially if you pay your bill in full every month, you’ll be able to afford that family vacation or V-Day present you’ve had your eye on for a while now.